 Just like Tmall, JD has a cross-border version that allows brands that are not registered in China to sell to Chinese consumers.

 Chinese Online Marketplace for Smaller Budget

-- Taobao: China biggest ecommerce app.
-Any brand registered in China can sell on the app, as the requirements to sell on the app are not too high and the fees are affordables.
-Taobao offers social tools such as live streaming and an integrated customers reviews mini-app for instance.
+- Taobao: China’s biggest eCommerce app.
+Any brand registered in China can sell on the app, as the requirements to sell on the app are not too high and the fees are affordable.
+Taobao offers social tools such as live streaming and an integrated customer reviews mini-app for instance.

 - Pinduoduo: Alibaba’s big challengers over the last few years.
-The platforms started as a cheap alternative to Taobao is smaller chinese cities and conquered the whole market with its group buying offers and social ecommerce option.
+The platform started as a cheap alternative to Taobao in smaller Chinese cities and conquered the whole market with its group buying offers and social eCommerce options.

 Chinese Men’s Fashion: let’s wrap up

 The “He-economy” is in full swing, but don’t get us wrong, the Chinese apparel industry still has not reached its full zenith and is still ripe for the taking.
 Take advantage of the ever-changing taste of the consumers, work on your online marketing strategies, use social media effectively, and you’ll find success in no time.

 It won’t be easy but, if you get to know the culture, the platforms, and work with the right partners, who knows, you might be the next success story that they’ll talk about.

 Do you need help with how to market your brand in China?
 Then wait no further.
 Contact us today!